 3. Analyze No-Decision Losses to Minimize Future Losses

 Painful as they may be, the third step to staying out of no-decision limbo is to analyze your no-decision losses.
-About 60 percent of your analysis should be internal, according to Mark Grimshaw, who leads the consulting practice at Miller Heiman Group.
+About 60 percent of your analysis should be internal, according to Mark Grimshaw, who leads the sales consulting practice at Miller Heiman Group.
 He advises companies to be introspective and have honest conversations about what happened and why.
 Connect with everyone involved in the deal to understand the full picture.
-These open discussions require you to have a no-blame culture and to be inclusive.
+These open discussions require you to have a no-blame culture and to be inclusive in your consultative selling.

 Grimshaw advises that the other 40 percent of the analysis should come from an independent organization, who can ask the potential buyer the reasons for their no-decision.
 These insights will give you valuable guidance for what you can change in the future.
 At Miller Heiman Group, we perform impact studies to understand how wins or losses affect companies.
 This tailored solution addresses specific problems and helps companies move forward stronger and smarter than they were before.